weeeBox/mobile-system-design/exercises/image-library.md

 > **Candidate**: "We can register lifecycle callbacks with UI-targets (ImageView, Button, etc) for easier control of resources.
 For example, we can stop loading when the target is detached from the view hierarchy, becomes invisible, or gets recycled as a part of list scrolling."

+_NOTE: We're not going to discuss the actual implementation here since it greatly depends on the UI framework.
+Make sure to discuss what mechanisms you would use and how to prevent memory leaks._

 ## Follow-up Questions
 Some interviewers might ask follow-up questions that might change the original design and introduce new requirements.